"A strategy for Storytelling."

 Task 1:

 I started the story by showing the below card and asked them to respond.
 Because of this is the turning part of the story.
-So It gives scope to respond, think and guessing the story in a diverse way.
+So It gives scope to respond, think, and guess the story in a diverse way.
 Then I asked a few questions.

 Task 2: